-How Much Deposit Do You Really Need for a First-Time Buyer Mortgage in 2025?
+How Much Deposit Do You Really Need for a First-Time Buyer Mortgage?

 Saving for a deposit is one of the biggest hurdles for first-time buyers.
-But how much do you actually need in 2025?
-Let’s break it down.
+But how much do you actually need?
+Let’s break it down for you…

 Minimum Deposit Requirements

-In 2025, most lenders require a minimum deposit of 5%.
+In 2025, most lenders required a minimum deposit of 5%.
 However, your options improve with a 10% or 20% deposit.

 - 5% deposit: Limited mortgage choices, often with higher interest rates.